 How can changing my career benefit my mental health?

 Making a career change can drastically improve your mental health and overall welfare, but the transition itself can be scary.
-For example, you may struggle with control issues and, if you quit your job, your life may feel out of control for a while until you figure out your next steps.
+For example, you may struggle with control issues and, if you quit your job in healthcare, your life may feel out of control for a while until you figure out your next steps.
 You may quit before you have another job lined up which adds to the stress and anxiety you are facing.
 Not knowing where your next check is coming from or when you will get another job offer is frightening.
 If you are in a similar situation, working on yourself and your mental health could be a great first step in entering the job application process with a fresh mind.
 If you struggle with control issues, read our blog “7 Ways To Let Go Of Control Issues.”

 One of the main reasons why people decide to move on from a job or career field is due to burnout.
 Burnout is a type of exhaustion that is triggered by constantly feeling swamped.
 In other words, if you are experiencing burnout, you have been under a considerable amount of emotional, physical, or mental stress.